+Consensus reality.
 Consensus reality is that which is generally agreed to be reality, based on a consensus view.
-The difficulty with the question stems from the concern that human beings do not in fact fully understand or agree upon the nature of knowledge or knowing, and therefore it is not possible to be certain beyond doubt what is real. [ 1 ] [ 2 ] Accordingly, this line of logic concludes, we cannot in fact be sure beyond doubt about the nature of reality.
+The difficulty with the question stems from the concern that human beings do not in fact fully understand or agree upon the nature of knowledge or ontology, and therefore it is not possible to be certain beyond doubt what is real.
+Accordingly, this line of logic concludes, we cannot in fact be sure beyond doubt about the nature of reality.